 II.K.
-Comparatives and Opening Balances and replacement of prior financial statements
+Comparatives and Opening Balances, and Replacement of Prior Financial Statements

-As stated in section (I) of this report, following the discovery of the suspected fraudulent acts, described in financial statement Note 3, the financial statements previously issued for the year ended 31 December 2023 under the responsibility of former directors and accountants were withdrawn by current management and replaced with these financial statements, leading to withdrawal by our predecessor of their audit report too.
-Errors identified as originating in prior periods, 2021 and 2022, have been corrected in these financial statements by retrospectively restating the comparative amounts and the opening balances in accordance with IAS 8.42.
-The financial statements for 2021 and 2022 themselves were not withdrawn or reissued.
+As stated in Section I, following discovery of the suspected fraudulent acts described in Note 3, the financial statements previously issued for the year ended 31 December 2023 under the responsibility of former directors and accountants were withdrawn by current management and replaced with revised financial statements, resulting in our predecessor auditor withdrawing their audit report on those financial statements.

+Errors originating in prior periods (2021 and 2022) were corrected in the revised 2023 financial statements by retrospective restatement of comparative amounts and opening balances in accordance with IAS 8.42.
+The 2021 and 2022 financial statements themselves were not withdrawn or reissued.

-Our audit procedures addressing opening balances as at 1 January 2023 and the comparative information were substantially increased in view of the heightened risk arising from the suspected fraudulent acts, which extended into prior periods.
-From these procedures resulted the restatements of some comparatives and opening balances referred to in the preceding paragraph.
+Our audit procedures in our audit of the revised 2023 financial statements on opening balances at 1 January 2023 and on comparative information were substantially expanded in view of the heightened risk arising from the suspected fraudulent acts, which extended into prior periods.
+They had resulted in the restatements, in the revised 2023 financial statements, of certain comparatives and opening balances noted above.

-However, because of the significance and pervasiveness of the suspected fraud and related matters, and the resulting inability to obtain sufficient appropriate audit evidence, we have not been able to reduce to acceptably low the risk of material misstatements in the comparatives as a whole.
-Consequently, we were unable to determine whether, and if so to what extent, material adjustments to the reported amounts of the comparatives and opening balances might have been necessary.
-Accordingly, we are unable to conclude on the comparability of the current year's financial statements with those of the prior periods.
+However, because of the significance and pervasiveness of the suspected fraud and related matters, and our resulting inability to obtain sufficient appropriate audit evidence, we were unable to reduce the risk of material misstatement in the comparatives in the 2023 financial statements to an acceptably low level.
+Because of the same underlying circumstances, equally applicable to the 2024 financial statements and audit to the extent that the periods of preparation of the financial statements and performance of the audits for the two successive years largely overlapped, having been initiated following the identification of the suspected acts, we likewise have been unable to obtain sufficient appropriate audit evidence on, and thus cannot determine whether and to what extent material adjustments might have been necessary to, the comparative amounts and opening balances in the 2024 financial statements.
+We are therefore unable to conclude on the comparability of the current year's financial statements with those of prior period.